ADGEfficiency/energy-py-linear/docs/docs/assets/battery.md

 # Battery

-The `epl.Battery` model is suitable for modelling an electric battery, such as a Lithium-Ion battery.
+The `epl.Battery` model is suitable for modelling an electric battery, such as a lithium-ion battery.

-The size of the battery charge rate is defined by `power_mw`, which will define the maximum rate of charge and discharge. `discharge_power_mw` can be used to define a different rate of maximum discharge.
+The battery charge rate is defined by `power_mw`, which defines both the maximum rate of charge and discharge. `discharge_power_mw` can be used to define a different rate of maximum discharge.

-The size of the battery storage capacity is defined by `capacity_mwh`.
-This is the capacity after taking into account any battery depth of discharge limits.
+The battery storage capacity is defined by `capacity_mwh`.
+This should be the capacity after taking into account any battery depth of discharge limits.

 An efficiency penalty is applied to the battery charge energy, based on the `efficiency_pct` parameter.
 No electricity is lost when discharging or during storage.

 `initial_charge_mwh` and `final_charge_mwh` control the battery state of charge at the start and end of the simulation.
+These can cause infeasible simulations if the battery is not able to charge or discharge enough to meet these constraints.

 [You can check the correctness of the battery model here](https://energypylinear.adgefficiency.com/latest/validation/battery/).